Skip to content

 Visitor Profile

 Knoxville, Tennessee, attracts approximately 12 million visitors annually, making it a vibrant hub for tourism in the southeastern United States.
-The city boasts a diverse demographic profile, with a significant portion of visitors aged 25-44, representing about 35% of the total.
+The city boasts a diverse demographic profile, with a significant portion of visitors aged 25 to 44, representing about 35% of the total.
 Families and young professionals are the primary travelers, with leisure and business being the main purposes for visiting.
 The economic impact of tourism in Knoxville is substantial, contributing over $1 billion to the local economy, which underscores the importance of this sector for the city’s growth and development.

 In-depth visitor analysis reveals that Knoxville’s annual visitor numbers have been steadily increasing, with a notable rise in tourism since the pandemic.
 The primary demographics include millennials and Gen Z, who are drawn to the city’s rich cultural offerings, outdoor activities, and vibrant arts scene.
 The main reasons for visiting Knoxville include attending events, exploring the Great Smoky Mountains, and enjoying local cuisine.
-Visitors typically stay an average of 2-3 nights, with peak seasons occurring in the spring and fall, when the weather is most favorable for outdoor activities.
+Visitors typically stay an average of 2 to 3 nights, with peak seasons occurring in the spring and fall, when the weather is most favorable for outdoor activities.
 According to the tourism bureau (https://www.visitknoxville.com), the city has seen a surge in visitors during these months, particularly around festivals and sporting events.
 This trend highlights the importance of understanding visitor behavior for STR operators, as demand fluctuates with seasonal events and activities.
 The visitor statistics report (https://www.knoxville.gov/tourism) indicates that accommodations are often fully booked during peak times, emphasizing the need for effective marketing strategies to attract visitors year-round.
+Overall, Knoxville’s tourism statistics and visitor demographics present a promising landscape for continued growth and investment in the hospitality sector.

 Top Attractions